asdlei99/hiprice-web/README.md

 ```
 docker build -f Dockerfile -t hiprice-web .

-// default CHATBOT_SERVER is hiprice-chatbot, either ip or domain is accepted
+// default CHATBOT_SERVER is localhost:6200, either ip or domain is accepted
 docker build -f Dockerfile -t hiprice-web --build-arg CHATBOT_SERVER=192.168.1.100 .

 // if you do not want to build yourself, a default image is ready in use